Aitken

 VCAT also has the ability to remove an attorney or administrator who is breaching their duties, and can order them to pay compensation to the principal’s estate.

-Aitken Partners is experienced in making applications to VCAT’s Guardianship List in order to resolve disputes with family members over the care of a loved one.
+Aitken Partners' guardianship lawyers are experienced in making applications to VCAT’s Guardianship List in order to resolve disputes with family members over the care of a loved one.

 Ask us about: